Anger & Alcohol: Anger Management

 While anger is a normal emotional reaction that everyone experiences from time to time, regularly drinking when we are angry can be an extremely dangerous way of coping with uncomfortable or angry feelings.

 While getting angry occasionally is not only expected, but healthy, chronic and repeated angry outbursts and arguments can lead to dangerous behaviours and actions that can threaten to destroy relationships and lives.
-Unfortunately, chronic anger can result not only in arguments, threatening behaviour and physical fights, but it can also significantly contribute to feelings of worthlessness, hopelessness and depression within the person experiencing the anger.
+Unfortunately, chronic anger can also significantly contribute to feelings of worthlessness, hopelessness and depression within the person experiencing the anger.
 In extreme cases, it can also lead to violent or suicidal behaviours.

 Alcohol is a depressant.
 This means that it is a drug that slows down the body, including the heart rate.
 This is why with enough alcohol consumption, people lose consciousness or fall asleep.